What Is VO2max?

 “Oxygen Extraction”

 Regular exercise can also increase how much oxygen your muscles can extract (and use) from your blood.
-It does this by increasing the number and density of small structures in the muscle called mitochondria.
+The way it does this is by increasing the number and density of small 'organelles' in the muscle called mitochondria.
+The more mitochondria you have, the more oxygen you can use, the more energy you make, and the longer and harder you can exercise.

 Why does VO2max decline?

-Injury or Illness: Most long-term illnesses or serious acute ones (particularly ones that affect your heart, lungs or require bed rest) will cause quite quick and dramatic decreases in your VO2max.
+Most long-term illnesses or serious acute ones (particularly ones that affect your heart, lungs or require bed rest) will cause quite quick and dramatic decreases in your VO2max.
 The good news is that when you recover from them, you can regain losses.

 Why VO2max Matters for Your Health

 Beyond exercise performance, VO2max is one of the strongest predictors of overall health, heart health, metabolic health, brain health, healthy ageing, physical function, quality of life and life expectancy [3].
+In fact, some researchers argue that VO2max is the most useful measure of health, more important than many standard blood tests or resting measures for predicting long-term overall health.

 What Is a Good VO2max for Your Age?